TheBelgarion/jira_rocketchat_hook/README.md

-# jira_rocketchat_hook
+# JIRA Rocket.chat webhook

-incoming webhook for jira integarion
+incoming webhook for jira integarion with rocket.chat

 some actions depend on your installation and might not work for you, mostly 'custom:*'